Modeling Data Movement Performance on Heterogeneous Architectures: Case Studies: MPI Collectives

-Four different options are tested for \texttt{MPI\_Alltoall}, \texttt{MPI\_Alltoallv}, and \texttt{MPI\_Allreduce}: \begin{itemize} \item \textbf{CUDA-Aware: } the Spectrum MPI implementation data allocated in GPU memory is passed to the collective operation, utilizing GPUDirect to avoid copying data to the CPUs. \item \textbf{3-Step: } all data is copied to a single GPU with \texttt{cudaMemcpyAsync}, the Spectrum MPI standard inter-CPU collective is then performed, and finally all received data is copied from the receiving CPU to the destination GPU with \texttt{cudaMemcpyAsync}. \item \textbf{Extra Msg: } add data is initially copied to a single GPU with \texttt{cudaMemcpyAsync}.
-The data is then redistributed across all available CPU processes per GPU with MPI intra-node communication so that each process holds a portion of the values to be sent to each GPU\@.
+\textbf{1.
+CUDA-Aware: } data allocated in GPU memory is passed to the collective operation, utilizing GPUDirect to avoid copying data to the CPUs.

+\textbf{2.
+3-Step: } all data is copied to a single CPU.
+An inter-CPU collective is then performed, and finally all received data is copied from the receiving CPU to the destination GPU.

+\textbf{3.
+Extra Msg: } all data is copied to a single CPU.
+Data is then redistributed across all available CPU cores per GPU so that each process holds an equal portion of the values to be sent to each GPU\@.
 Each process then calls the collective operation on this smaller portion of data.
 Received data is then sent back to a single CPU core per GPU\@.
-Finally, a single CPU transfers all received data to the destination GPU with \texttt{cudaMemcpyAsync}. \item \textbf{Dup Devptr: } each CPU core per GPU transfers a portion of the data from the GPU before calling the collective on this portion of data.
-Each process then transfers the portion of received data back to the GPU\@. \end{itemize} Each test is performed four times, and the minimum of all timings is presented.
-The methods are tested both on Summit and Lassen (a supercomputer at Lawrence Livermore that is similar to Sierra).
+Finally, a single CPU transfers all received data to the destination GPU.